badal-io/setup-new-computer-script/README.md

 ## Tips for using the script at your own company

-This script helps new developers at Vendasta setup their laptops quicker, letting them hit the ground running.
-Before, it could take 2-5 days to install and configure everything, leading to a frustrating first week.
-With this script and fast internet, the process can be done in under 30 min.
+This script helps new developers at Badal-IO setup their laptops quicker.

 I have tried to make this script simple and useful.
 You will want to customize the installation and configuration to match the tools and services you use at your company.

-- At Vendasta, we are using Go, Angular, and Google Cloud.
-You most likely do not use all of these, so remove, change, and tweak to meet your needs.
-- We lock our Node version at 20 (using NVM) for best compatibility with Angular and NX.
-You will likely want to change this.
-- To customize the [welcome logo](https://github.com/vendasta/setup-new-computer-script/blob/47b7c97f21b293e143a0566cafecec2cfc69c528/setup-new-computer.sh#L74-L90) and add a bit of style, I used the handy [Text to ASCII Art Generator](https://patorjk.com/software/taag/#p=testall&f=Isometric1&t=Vendasta)
+- To customize the [welcome logo](https://github.com/badal-io/setup-new-computer-script/blob/47b7c97f21b293e143a0566cafecec2cfc69c528/setup-new-computer.sh#L74-L90) and add a bit of style, I used the handy [Text to ASCII Art Generator](https://patorjk.com/software/taag/#p=testall&f=Isometric1&t=Vendasta)
 - When you update the script, remember to update the readme "What's Installed" section too
 - Be sure to update both the `.bash_profile` and `.zprofile`
 - This is MIT licensed, so be sure to include the [LICENSE file](https://github.com/vendasta/setup-new-computer-script/blob/master/LICENSE)